nafizjiwa/JAVASCRIPT-REGEX-Regular-Expressions/README.md

 ## **1. Character Classes (these MATCH characters)**
 - Appears *inside* pattern /pattern/.
-- A set of characters that match a single position.
+- A character class is set of characters that match a single position.
+- Character set is either [...] or \s

 | Token | Name | Meaning |
 |-------|--------|---------|